iya5/flutter_appdev/README.md

 * **Future Improvements:**

   * Implement responsive layouts for smaller screens (e.g. mobile, tablet).
-  * Improve app bar customization (currently static height and opacity).
+  * Improve customization (currently static height and opacity).
   * Optimize asset loading and song metadata handling for larger libraries.
   * Use a struct for song list and circular queues to improve music player's interactivity.